KRnils/Coffee-site/README.md

 - __Reviews__

 - This page features the reviews of the cafes that is the main goal of the site, each review consists of a text and an image to help show what the cafes are like.
 Points considered for each cafe is size, coffee quality, prices and how busy they are.
 Also important notes like if they serve food and if it's good or if you should stick to the coffee.
 - Between each review there is a divider to help show where one review start and another ends.
-Semantic HTML is used here
+Semantic HTML is also used to help clarify the border between reviews, each review is in it's own article element.
+New reviews can easily be added in the future by following the same format.

 ![Reviews](assets/readme/reviews-demo1.jpg)